Habitat Stewardship Program (HSP) for Species at Risk

 The Prevention Stream focuses on the same results as the Species at Risk Stream but with a focus on species beyond those listed on Schedule 1 of SARA.

 In addition to the above expected program results, the program requires a minimum of 1:1 leveraging on funds that it invests so that, for every $1 provided by the HSP, at least $1 is raised by project recipients.
-This leveraging can take in the form of either financial or in-kind resources (volunteered labour, products or services).
+This leveraging can take in the form of either financial or in-kind resources (equipment loans, donations of building materials and volunteer labour).
 Partner funding and other support broaden the scope of projects, improve on-the-ground results, and strengthen the public and private collaboration that is essential to involving all Canadians in stewardship activities for all species.

 To become involved in the HSP, you must have an eligible project.
-Contact your regional coordinator, from the list of regions below to find out whether your organization and project would be a candidate for funding.
+Contact your regional coordinator below to find out whether your organization and project would be a candidate for funding.

 For general Environment and Climate Change Canada or Canadian Wildlife Service inquiries, please contact 1-800-668-6767 or email@example.com.